Evaluating Counterfactual Policies Using Instruments: Does IV monotonicity help tighten the identified set?

 \begin{remark}[Weaker monotonicity conditions] \textcite{fll23} propose a weakening of IV monotonicity called \emph{average monotonicity}. \Cref{prop:monotonicity_is_not_helpful,prop:monotonicity_is_not_helpful_strong_encouragement} provide conditions under which imposing IV monotonicity does not help tighten the identified set.
 It follows immediately that under the same conditions, imposing the weaker notion of average monotonicity also does not help tighten the identified set. \end{remark}

-\begin{remark}[Relationship to literature] \Cref{prop:monotonicity_is_not_helpful,prop:monotonicity_is_not_helpful_strong_encouragement} can be viewed as an extension of some important existing results in the literature which show that IV monotonicity has no identifying power for the average treatment effect parameter or the marginal distributions of potential outcomes \parencite{BaPe97,kitagawa21,bai_identifying_2024}.
+\begin{remark}[Relationship to literature] \Cref{prop:monotonicity_is_not_helpful,prop:monotonicity_is_not_helpful_strong_encouragement} can be viewed as an extension of some important existing results in the literature which show that IV monotonicity has no identifying power for the average treatment effect parameter or the marginal distributions of potential outcomes \parencite{BaPe97,kitagawa21,bai_identifying_2024, RiRo14}.
 An important difference vis-\`a-vis our result is that we focus on more general policy counterfactuals. \end{remark}

 \begin{remark}[Can monotonicity help?]
-In \Cref{sec:monotonicity_helps}, we give an example of a policy and a data distribution such that IV monotonicity sharpens the identified set for the average counterfactual policy outcome.
-This point relates to an observation in \textcite{kamat_identifying_2019}, showing that the identified set for the joint distribution of $(Y(1), Y(0))$ shrinks under IV monotonicity.
-For policies that do not satisfy the strong encouragement condition (iii), IV monotonicity can help by restricting the possible couplings of the marginal distributions of $Y(0)$ and $Y(1)$, even though it has no identifying power for the marginal distributions. \end{remark}
+In \Cref{sec:monotonicity_helps}, we give an example of a policy and a data distribution such that IV monotonicity sharpens the identified set for $\theta$.
+This point relates to an observation in \textcite{kamat_identifying_2019}, showing that the identified set for the joint distribution of $(Y(1), Y(0))$ shrinks under IV monotonicity even though the identified sets for the marginals of $Y(1)$ and $Y(0)$ do not.
+For policies that do not satisfy conditions (ii) or (iii) above, IV monotonicity can potentially help by restricting the possible couplings of the marginal distributions of $Y(0)$ and $Y(1)$, even though it has no identifying power for the marginal distributions. \end{remark}